Lord Mayor's Helen Taylor Research Award for Local History

 If you believe your community group may have an outstanding report from a previous grant funded project, phone Council on 07 3403 8888 and ask to speak to the Grants Unit for advice.

-For more information, phone Council on 07 3403 8888 and ask to speak with a Creative Development Officer or the Grants Unit.
+For more information, read the grant guidelines.
+Alternatively, you can phone Council on 07 3403 8888 and ask to speak with a Creative Sector Development Coordinator or the Grants Unit.